orbeon/orbeon-forms-doc/form-runner/styling/grids.md

 Starting with Orbeon Forms 2022.1, by default, Orbeon Forms uses [CSS grids](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) for all grids, repeated or not repeated, at runtime as well as at design-time.
 Previously, the default was to use HTML tables at runtime except for non-repeated grids without rowspans.
 This is made possible with the drop of Internet Explorer support.

-It is possible to change the default back to HTML tables with the following property:
+It is possible to change the default back to using HTML tables at runtime with the following property:

 ```xml
 <property